 We reviewed the training records for all members of staff.
 The practice did not have protocols and procedures to ensure staff were up to date with their mandatory training and their CPD.
-There was limited evidence of relevant CPD records for staff members.
-There was limited evidence to demonstrate that staff members were up to date with CPD and registration requirements issued by the General Dental Council such as infection control, safeguarding, legal and ethical issues and complaints handling.
+There was limited evidence of relevant up-to-date CPD records for staff members.
+There was limited evidence to demonstrate that staff members were up to date with CPD and registration requirements issued by the General Dental Council such as medical emergency, radiography, safeguarding and legal and ethical issues.

 We noted there was no structure in place to assess the training, learning and development needs of individual staff members and have an effective process established for the on-going assessment and supervision of all staff.
 There was no evidence that staff appraisals had been undertaken.
+The practice did not have an induction policy or procedure.
 We discussed this with staff who told us appraisals had not been carried out.
+The practice had a trainee dental nurse who was not registered on a training course which would lead to registration with the General Dental Council.